bxparks/EpoxyDuino/README.md

   process to the microcontroller.
 * The desktop machine can run unit tests which require too much flash or too much memory to fit inside an embedded microcontroller.
+* It may help you write platform-independent code, because if it runs under EpoxyDuino, it has a good chance of running on most Arduino-compatible platforms.

 The disadvantages are:

-* Only a limited set of Arduino functions are supported (see below).
+* Only a subset of Arduino functions are supported (see below).
+* Many 3rd party libraries will not compile under EpoxyDuino.
 * There may be compiler differences between the desktop and the embedded environments (e.g. 16-bit `int` versus 32-bit `int`, or 32-bit `long` versus 64-bit `long`).